LSEG-API-Samples/Example.RDPLibrary.DotNet.RdpRealTimePricing/README.md

 ### __Create Blazor Login Page__

-Once the web application is started, the user has to input either a valid RDP credential or a Websocket Server with a valid DACS username for a TREP server.
+Once the web application is started, the user has to input either a valid RDP credential or a WebSocket Server with a valid DACS username for a TREP server.
 We need to create a Blazor Login page using the Radzen UI component to get the RDP or TREP login details from the user and pass it to RdpSession via its properties before calling InitWebSocketConnectionAsync.

 ASP.NET Core supports the [dependency injection (DI)](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1) software design pattern, so first steps we need to add RdpSession, RdpMarketPriceService, and AppData to service scoped in Startup.cs.
 The AppData object holds the cache for the market price data with additional user state and status.